toradex/flash-analytics-docs/README.md

 # Flash Analytics Tool

-The Flash Anasytics Tool is a means to provide the estimated flash memory lifespan of Toradex modules, based in customer usage of the flash.
+The Flash Analytics Tool is a means to provide the estimated flash memory lifespan of Toradex modules, based on customer usage of the flash.
 It is suitable for flash usage profiling during development and for predictive hardware replacement during the lifespan of the CoM.